Derived equivalence for the simple flop of type $G_2^{\dagger}$ via tilting bundles: Proof of the derived equivalence

 \subsection{Acknowledgements}

-The author would like to thank Takeru Fukuoka, Akihiro Kanemitsu, Hayato Morimura, Yukinobu Toda, and Michael Wemyss for very helpful conversations.
+The author would also like to thank Conan Naichung Leung and IMS at CUHK for organizing the workshop that rekindled the author's interest in this research topic.
+The author would like to thank Takeru Fukuoka, Akihiro Kanemitsu, Hayato Morimura, Yukinobu Toda, and Michael Wemyss for very helpful conversations, and anonymous referees for their careful reading and valuable comments.
+This work was carried out while the author was a Project Researcher at the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU).
+The author would like to express sincere gratitude for the excellent research environment and generous support provided by Kavli IPMU.
 This work was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan, and by JSPS KAKENHI Grant Number JP24K22829.